-Evaluate and update existing controls and processes to review user access to network and systems.
-Process development to establish supervisory responsibilities at all leadership levels to ensure compliance with IS/IT mandates.
+- Evaluate and update existing controls and processes to review user access to network and systems.
+Process development to establish supervisory responsibilities at all leadership levels to ensure compliance with IS/IT mandates. - Evaluate and update existing policies and procedures across the District departments to effectively provide timely employee status updates that notify IS/IT for timely removal of employee access and/or removal of account.

-Navajo County Community College District Northland Pioneer College Corrective action plan Year ended June 30, 2019
+Navajo County Community College District Northland Pioneer College Corrective action plan Year ended June 30, 2020

-- Evaluate and update existing policies and procedures across the District departments to effectively provide timely employee status updates that notify IS/IT for timely removal of employee access and/or removal of account. - Evaluate and update existing contractor and nonentity account access audit procedure for annual review. - Evaluate and document shared network access account procedure to include revision of credentials when group members leave a shared account. - Evaluate and update existing password policy for all account users and apply to all network and system accounts.
+- Evaluate and update existing contractor and nonentity account access audit procedure for annual review. - Evaluate and document shared network access account procedure to include revision of credentials when group members leave a shared account. - Evaluate and update existing password policy for all account users and apply to all network and system accounts.

-The District will make the necessary changes to improve existing security over information technology resources; specifically, it will:
+The District will make the necessary changes to improve existing security over information technology resources; specifically, it will evaluate and establish an incident response plan scenario and test cycle to ensure effective incident response measures.